 Gas logs that have an Adjustable Flame Remote (often called Variable Flame Remote) burner system give you the ability to adjust the flame height directly from the remote transmitter in addition to turning the logs on and off.
 This is our most popular type of remote control because it brings full control of the log set right to your finger tips.
 Variable flame remote control burner systems are more expensive than the basic on/off remotes because they have a sophisticated motorized valve that opens and closes when you hold the remote transmitter in the up or down flame height position.
 As with the on/off remote control gas logs, variable flame remote gas logs will also have a standing pilot that must remain lit in order for the system to operate.

 Gas logs that have an electronic ignition remote control system are the most sophisticated...and hence, the most expensive.
 The main difference between the Electronic Ignition Remote and the other options is that there is no standing pilot when the gas logs are in the off mode.
 The electronic ignition system automatically lights the pilot whenever it is turned on and the pilot goes out when you turn the logs off...all accomplished with a push of the button from the remote.
-The electronic ignition system used for most Peterson gas logs is an On/Off only control, so it does not have the ability to adjust the flame height either manually or with a remote control.
-The G10 and G18 series ventless gas logs are an exception to this as they do have the ability to adjust the flame height both manually and via the included remote control.
+The electronic ignition systems are available with an on/off remote or a variable flame remote.

 Choosing the right type of control system, safety pilot and gas log burner can be confusing if you are not familiar with the various options that are available for each gas log set.
 We highly recommend that you call and talk to one of our gas log experts who will help you choose the best gas logs for your needs and budget.